 What is a Design Palette?

-A design palette is a curated set of colors used consistently across a project.
-It serves as the visual foundation for websites, apps, branding, and marketing materials.
-A good palette balances contrast, harmony, and aesthetic appeal, ensuring that colors complement each other and support readability and accessibility.
+A design palette is a carefully curated collection of colors that are used consistently across a project.
+It acts as the visual foundation for websites, apps, logos, marketing campaigns, and brand identity.
+A well-constructed palette balances contrast, harmony, and aesthetic appeal, ensuring that colors not only look good together but also support usability, readability, and accessibility.
+Whether you are building a digital interface, printed material, or a corporate brand, your palette defines the overall mood and perception of your design.

 Why a Well-Defined Palette Matters